-To be awarded the BSc (Hons) in Applied Accounting you must:
+To be awarded the Oxford Brookes BSc (Hons) in Applied Accounting you must:

 Find further information about the Oxford Brookes University BSc degree.

 Students can opt in to the Oxford Brookes BSc degree after they have registered.
-However, they must do so before attempting papers F7, F8 and F9 and hold a recognised English language qualification.
+However, they must do so before attempting the (FR), (AA) or (FM) exams.

 The BSc degree classification will be based on both:

-The ACCA average mark will be calculated by taking the numerical average of the marks achieved in the Fundamentals Skills papers (F4–F9) that you have sat and passed.
+The ACCA average mark will be calculated by taking the numerical average of the marks achieved in the Applied Skills exams that you have sat and passed.

 Where the calculated average mark is not a whole number, the calculated average will be rounded up or down accordingly.
-If you have been given an exemption from any of the three papers F4–F6, no mark is available and so will not be included in the calculation of the ACCA average mark.
+If you have been given an exemption from any of the Corporate and Business Law (LW), Performance Mangement (PM) or Taxation (TX) exams, no mark is available and so will not be included in the calculation of the ACCA average mark.

 The class of degree for each combination of ACCA average mark and Research and Analysis Project grade is shown below.